markhorgan/click-thru-prototype/README.md

 ## Installation

 To install, [download the zip file](https://github.com/markhorgan/click-thru-prototype/archive/master.zip) and double-click on `Click-Thru Prototype.sketchplugin`.
 The commands will show up under `Plugins > Click-Thru Prototype`.
-To see it in action, open `demo.sketch` in the zip file and then select `Plugins > Click-Thru Prototype > Export to HTML` or have a look at the generated website in `demo/page-1`.
+To see it in action, open `demo.sketch` and then select `Plugins > Click-Thru Prototype > Export to HTML` or have a look at the generated website in `demo/page-1`.

 ## Usage